Katiedaisey/Projects/README.md

 **Travel Planner System** - Make a system that allows users to put together their own little travel itinerary and keep track of the airline / hotel arrangements, points of interest, budget and schedule.

-[Graphics and Multimedia]: Graphics and Multimedia
+["Graphics and Multimedia"]: Graphics and Multimedia
 ---------

 **Slide Show** - Make an application that shows various pictures in a slide show format. *Optional: Try adding various effects like fade in/out, star wipe and window blinds transitions.*